sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-08-03-Nikhil-Bhatt-week09.md

 - This ensures users can list all their repositories reliably without hitting the public API rate limit.
 - The route fetches repositories the app has access to, respecting GitHub permissions.

-## Updated Projects page (with themes and updated route).
+## Updated Projects page (with themes and updated route)

+After integrating the new theme feature and the authenticated repository fetch route, I updated the Projects page to showcase these enhancements in action.
+You can now see repository themes displayed alongside project descriptions, making it easier for users to visually identify and filter projects.

 ![Projects page](assets/Developers/Nikhil/projectPage.png)

-## Actual GitHub repository created in Music Blocks project account.
+## Actual GitHub repository created in Music Blocks project account

+Here's an example of a repository actually created in the Music Blocks GitHub organization using the new backend functionality.
+The topics we added (themes) are visible directly in GitHub's About section, showcasing that the integration works end-to-end.

 ![GitHub repo](assets/Developers/Nikhil/github-repo.png)

 ---